20 Long Distance Relationship Tips

 It will create stronger bonds between you both.
 So if you have daily bedtime conversations, for instance, give a little thought beforehand to essential parts of your day to talk about that can help you.

-3. Long Term Plan
+3. Long-Term Plan

 Long-distance relationships are much more satisfying and less stressful when they are understood by each other.
 It is much easier to keep your eyes on the prize and more accessible to work together to get through the tough times.

-So if you’re going to do a long-distance relationship, then you have an end in mind.
+So if you’re going to do a long-distance relationship, you have an end in mind.
 Because without a plan, there’s no end in sight.
 If neither of you could see yourself living together in the future, then the relationship has an expiration date from the start.

 You should have an end in mind, like what we want to achieve at the end of the day.
 How long are we going to be apart?
 What about the future?
 These are questions that you two need to ask yourselves.
 So talk about it, make sure you’re on the same page, and plan for it.

 That’s what university students do, and these relationships work because there’s an end date in mind upon graduating.
 They know that they will be together and if, for whatever reason, you can’t ever be living together.
+What’s the point of the relationship?
+If there isn’t a foreseeable date when the two of you could be living together or close together, you will have considerable problems in the relationship with no end.

 4. Know Each Other

 Know each other schedules like different time zones, work schedules, and sleep preferences.
 It can make communicating and staying connected much more challenging.
 That’s why knowing each other’s plans is essential.
-It’s helpful to know when the other person is busy and when he is free so that you can drop a text or make a call at the right time.
+It’s helpful to know when the other person is busy and when he is free so you can drop a text or call at the right time.

-So try to know the small and big events taking place in each other’s lives, such as introductory meetings or school exams and job interviews.
+You don’t want to disturb your partner when he or she is in the middle of class or halfway through a business meeting.
+So try to know the small and big events in each other’s lives, such as introductory meetings, school exams, and job interviews.
 It also gives you another opportunity to support and encourage each other.

 5. Do Surprise Plan